 As we know from a previous article on James Watt and the Steam Age Revolution , Watt was the one improving Newcomen‘s engine in the 18th and 19th century.
 Since the knowledge about the power of working with steam had been around for a while it is to be assumed that Newcomen was not the first to come up with the idea, building a steam engine.
 And indeed previous engineers working on a similar engine were for instance the Italian physicist Giambattista della Porta around 1600 and, more importantly, the French physicist Denis Papin during the end of the 17th century and the English innovator Thomas Savery.
 Papin constructed a model arrangement of cylinder and piston in which steam was admitted beneath the piston to move it up.
 Savery patented his idea for using vacuum to draw water in 1698.
 He created the so far most efficient engine, but the pipes ruptured often and the force available for applying and raising water to the vessels was very limited.

 Coming to Thomas Newcomen himself, why was he so motivated to build a steam engine, pumping water out of mines?
 Newcomen was born in Dartmouth, Devon in the early 1660‘s.
-He established himself as a well known ironmonger and to his big customer base belonged several mine owners, who repeatedly complained about the water flooding mines and endangering or even killing their workers as they made their way deeper and deeper into the mountains.
+He established himself as a well known ironmonger and to his big customer base belonged several mine owners.
+The advance of these mines into ever greater depths made it necessary to design efficient machines for pumping out the penetrating groundwater.
 Back then, workers were occupied with constantly removing the water with buckets, horses and roped, which was just too slow and expensive.
+From the 14th century onwards, special water lifting machines were used in mining.
+In the beginning, these machines were driven by human muscle power, later by horses by means of horse-cannons.

 Comparatively little is known of Newcomen’s later life.
 After 1715 the engine affairs were conducted through an unincorporated company, the ‘Proprietors of the Invention for Raising Water by Fire‘.
 That society formed a company which had a monopoly on supplying medicines to the Navy providing a close link with Savery.
 Newcomen died at Wallin’s house in 1729.
 By 1733 about 125 Newcomen engines, operating under Savery’s patent, had been installed by Newcomen and others in most of the important mining districts of Britain and on the Continent of Europe: draining coal mines in the Black Country, Warwickshire and near Newcastle upon Tyne; at tin and copper mines in Cornwall; and in lead mines in Flintshire and Derbyshire, amongst other places.